MEEPofFaith/bottom-left-UI/README.md

 A Mindustry libary mod that solves the biggest territory war in Mindustry modding:
 Adding UI to the bottom-left corner of the screen.

+Ok, well, it's not really a big war anymore apparently but this still exists just in case.

 ## How to use

 Simply call `BLSetup.addTable` to add another table to the bottom-left corner UI.